P1R/OraMon4PRTG/doc/api.rst

 The config File
 ~~~~~~~~~~~~~~~~

+*The config file was designer so certain data into it can
+startup the configuration for making OraMon4PRTG work*

 .. automodule:: config
-   :members:

 .. class:: config

-The config file was designer so certain data into it can
-startup the configuration for making OraMon4PRTG work

 .. attribute:: DbData

+*section for DB connection datausername,password,address,database*

 .. attribute:: TableSpaces

+*format for table spaces is [ChannelName,MaxWarning,MaxError]*

 The OrMgr Library
 ~~~~~~~~~~~~~~~~~~

-The OrMgr Library Handles the connections to the Oracle Database, it takes as parameters the data into the :attribute:`DbData` also imports the cx_Oracle Library, so it can do it's job.
+*The OrMgr Library Handles the connections to the Oracle Database, it takes as parameters the data into the DbData at* :class:`config`
+*file which also imports the cx_Oracle Library, so it can do it's job.*

 .. automodule:: OrMgr
-.. autoclass:: OrMgr
    :members:
    :member-order: bysource

 The Checks Library
 ~~~~~~~~~~~~~~~~~~~

-The Checks Library is a set of Oracle querys defined as methods,
+*The Checks Library is a set of Oracle querys defined as methods,
 its work is to provide the Querys to be called so that a DBA
 that has no knowledge on the code can easily help the developer
-to make special monitoring querys.
+to make special monitoring querys.*

 .. automodule:: Checks
    :members: